microsoft/genaiscript/slides/pages/script-vs-agent.md

 the task, relies on the user more
 - GenAIScript applies LLMs in a **targeted** way, embedding the results into existing automation
-&nbsp;
+- We bound the use of the LLM to a specific single request &nbsp;
 ### Agent frameworks are an important research area